stonecharioteer/blog/_drafts/python-closures.md

 10917664
 ```

 Of course this number will vary, and it could be the same, but for objects with non-overlapping lifetime.
-In other words, during one specific *scope*, these
-numbers are guaranteed to be representative of a specific object.
+In other words, during one specific *scope*, these numbers are guaranteed to be representative of a specific object.

+## Scopes

 The *scope* that I just brought up is, in very simple terms, like a space for your code to run in.
 In python, variables are shared from an outer scope to an inner
 scope.